FAQ for Parents of Cunha Students

 Q: What is the school's attendance policy, in brief?

-1. On the day that a student is absent from school, parents need to call the attendance office at 712-7190 before 9:00 am to report the absence.
-After two unexcused absences or cuts, each will earn a PBIS session and may result in progressive discipline, as well as the student and parent is referred to the Student Attendance Review Board process.
+1. Reporting Absences: When a student is absent from school, parents should call the attendance office at (650) 638-8306 (English) or (650) 638-8601 (Spanish) before 9:00 am on the same day to report the absence.
+After two unexcused absences or cuts, students will be assigned detention.
+Continued unexcused absences or cuts can lead to progressive discipline measures, including referral to the Student Attendance Review Board for both the students and their parents.

-2. Students leaving school must always be signed out in the office by parent/legal guardian, or an adult listed on their emergency card.
-Students will only be released to parents/legal guardians or adults listed on the emergency card.
-Students with a note and permission to see a nearby doctor, dentist, orthodontist or a counselor for a scheduled appointment need to sign out in the front office.
+2. Sign-Out Procedures: If a student needs to leave school during the day, they must be signed out in the office by a parent/legal guardian or an adult listed on their emergency card.
+Only individuals listed on the emergency card will be authorized to pick up the student.
+This includes students who have medical appointments: Students with a note and permission to visit a nearby doctor, dentist, orthodontist, or counselor for a scheduled appointment must also sign out in the front office before leaving.

 Q: Are there special requirements for playing on school sports teams?

-If your child is absent on the day of an athletic contest, or other school function/activity, they will be excluded from participation.
-In the case of a partial absence, students must attend a minimum of four (4) full periods to be considered “in attendance."
+In the event of your child's absence on the day of an athletic contest or any school activity, their participation will be precluded.
+In the case of partial absences, students must complete a minimum of four (4) full periods to be deemed "in attendance."

 Q: Are there grade-level field trips for my child?